 According to the American Association of Colleges of Nursing (AACN), colleges and universities are having a hard time expanding their current nursing education programs; more than 80,000 qualified applicants are denied admission each year due to not having enough space.
 Shortages of nursing teaching staff and clinical preceptors contribute to the problem.
 The organization is working with government entities to collaboratively develop legislation and strategies to resolve the shortage while recognizing it will take time.

 Nursing Employment Needs Across the Country

-The state of California has the most acute nursing shortage with the lowest RN-to-patient ratio in the United States.
-Consequentially, nurses in the state can earn the highest compensation; Indeed reports that RNs in California earn $45.63 per hour as an average base salary.
-States including Texas, New Jersey, and South Carolina trail behind.
+California has the most acute nursing shortage, with the lowest RN-to-patient ratio in the United States.
+Consequentially, nurses in the state can earn the highest compensation; Indeed reports that RNs in California earn $45.63 per hour as an average base salary – states including Texas, New Jersey, and South Carolina trail behind.

 Florida, Ohio, and Virginia have a sufficient amount of nurses.
 States with the most nurses overall include California (274,650), Texas (207,810), New York (180,730), Florida (174,710), and Pennsylvania (139,480).

 Wondering which states have the largest nursing shortages, or what the projection of demand in your state looks like in the next few years?
 Our Nursing Shortage Guide breaks it all down.

 According to a 2018 National Sample Survey of Registered Nurses, more than 60% of RNs work in hospitals and medical centers, including private and government facilities.
 About 15% of nurses work in ambulatory care, while the remaining work in residential and nursing home care facilities and education and training.